-School must have written permission from parents or carers if students are permitted to self-administer.
+School must have written permission from parents or carers if students are permitted to self-administer, this will be recorded on the Form A: individual healthcare plan.
 Spare inhalers may be stored securely in the locked medical cabinet however it is the parent or carers responsibility to ensure that these have not exceeded their expiry date and that inhalers are renewed.